Kostassoid/lethe/README.md

 - Validates the data (reads back) to make sure all write commands were successful
 - Uses fast cryptographic random generator
 - Allows to override OS recommended block size for possibly faster operations
+- Tracks & skips bad blocks

+## Limitations

+- For SSD, it's impossible to reliable wipe all the data because of the various optimizations performed by modern SSD controllers, namely wear leveling and compression.
+The best approach currently is to use multiple wiping rounds with random data.
+Later, a support for Secure Erase ops may be added to make the process more reliable.
+- The maximum number of blocks per storage device is 2<sup>32</sup>, or 4,294,967,296.
+For example, using a block size of 1 MB the size of the storage can be up to 4096 TB.

 ## Download